INL/BlackLab/site/docs/server/rest-api/corpus/fields/fieldname/get.md

+# Field information

-# Information about a field in the corpus
+Metadata about a field, including indexing settings, field values and more.

 **URL** : `/blacklab-server/<corpus-name>/fields/<fieldname>`